 Kuala Lumpur, 29th Nov 2021 – SPEEDHOME; Malaysia’s biggest Zero Deposit rental platform recently published a Klang Valley Rental Report on supply and demand for the first half of 2021.
 The report showed a narrowing rental expectation gap between landlord and tenant comparing the first half of 2021 to the same period last year.

-SPEEDHOME CEO Whei Meng Wong said, “As the COVID-19 affects the rental property market, we have seen a decrease in the rental asking price by 2.25% as compared to the same period last year.”
-Wong continued saying, “thus why the rental expectation gap remains in a single-digit percentage, the first half of this year at 6.6%”.
+SPEEDHOME CEO Whei Meng Wong remarked on the situation.
+“As the COVID-19 affects the rental property market, we have seen a decrease in the rental asking price by 2.25% as compared to the same period last year,” Wong said, “thus why the rental expectation gap remains in a single-digit percentage, the first half of this year at 6.6%.”

 Despite the narrowing rental expectation gap, the overall rental transaction median price saw an increase of 1.82% as compared to the same period last year.
 This is mainly contributed by an increase in transactions in popular areas such as Petaling Jaya, Brickfields and more.

 Tenant Bargaining Power To Remain Strong and New Area Emerging

 On the other hand, the report also revealed that tenant bargaining power remains strong in the first half of 2021 as more properties are expected to enter the market causing a flux in an already oversupplied market.

 Apart from that, the report also revealed that despite being in a full Movement Control Order, the unique tenant rental request recorded a 2.31% positive growth.
 This number is expected to grow in line with the national recovery plan.

 Amidst the changing market condition and environment, the report also shared new area demand emerging for Setia Alam.
 Wong shared that, “this is the first time in 3 years we are seeing an outskirt area emerge in our top 20 demand areas and demand is steadily increasing in the area as it continues to develop.”